Rockies vs. Dodgers Player Props Betting Odds

-Player prop bet options for Freddie Freeman, Ryan McMahon and others are listed when the Los Angeles Dodgers host the Colorado Rockies at Dodger Stadium on Friday at 10:10 PM ET.
+You can find player prop bet odds for Freddie Freeman, Ryan McMahon and other players on the Los Angeles Dodgers and Colorado Rockies prior to their matchup at 9:10 PM ET on Saturday at Dodger Stadium.

 Bet on this matchup or its props with BetMGM!